adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 ![][enable-migrations]

-This creates a `Migrations` folder to hold the code-first migrations.
-An initial `Configuration.cs` object will be added as well.
-We also need to apply an Initial migration.
+Check out the `Migrations` folder that has just been created to hold the code-first migrations.
+An initial `Configuration.cs` object will be added to this folder that describes the basic configuration.
+We also need to create an Initial migration that represents the current state of the database.
 We can do this with the command `add-migration Initial`.

 ![][add-initial-migration]

-This will add a few files into the `Migrations` folder that represent the current state of affairs for the database.
+The initial migration creates a few files in the `Migrations` folder that represent the current state of affairs for the database.
+These easily recognized by a combination of the current date and the name of the migration.
 Code First Migrations can be applied manually or automatically.
 I personally prefer the automatic method.
 To implement automated Code First Migrations, edit the `App_Start\Startup.MobileApp.cs` file:

 ```csharp
 public static void ConfigureMobileApp(IAppBuilder app)